Skip to content

 Situation: People did not go to the small old cinema, they preferred the modern format of multi-screen cinemas in shopping malls.

-Solution: After analyzing the possibilities and advantages of the cinema, as well as my own resources, I decided to involve event organizers who do not have their own location in the city.
-After the audience came to the events of these organizers, they returned to the familiar location to watch the films.
-Also, since it was an unusual location and an original event, they were eager to share their find with their friends, making free advertising.
+Solution: Having analysed the cinema’s potential and advantages, as well as my own resources, I decided to engage event organisers who did not have their own venue in the city.
+Once audiences had attended these organisers’ events, they would return to this now-familiar venue to watch films.
+Furthermore, as it was an unusual venue and an original event, they were keen to share their discovery with their friends, providing free publicity.

 Situation: Having an exhaustive medium-term resource, it was necessary to create a framework for effective support of activist initiatives from people who do not have professional experience in public projects, and therefore have difficulties with realistic planning.
 The methodology for solving the problem is also linked to the global goals of building social movements and developing civil society.